EBVcube/EBVCubeVisualizer/README.md

      - _Dataset Explorer:_ Located on the left, it displays the hierarchical structure of the loaded dataset, including scenarios, metrics, and the data cube.
      - _Attributes Panel:_ Positioned on the top-right, it dinamically updates to show the attributes of the selected data set, scenario, metric or data cube
-     - _Map Panel:_ Found on the buttom-rigth, it allows users to select specific parameters (e.g., Scenario, Metric, Entity, and Time) and visualize the data by clicking the `Add Layer` button
+     - _Map Panel:_ Found on the buttom-rigth, it allows users to select specific parameters (e.g., Scenario, Metric, Entity, and Time) and visualize the data by clicking the `Add Layer` button.

      *Below the plugin interface*